fahuamancaja/TandemTrivia/README.md

  9. Go to http://localhost:4200/ (DO NOT USE HTTPS - no certs available sadly)

 ## Usage
  Made for practicing purposes.
-To restart simply reload browser
+To restart simply hit reload button.

 ## Credentials
  Make your own!
 Though there is a minimum of 4 characterfs and max 8 for Username.